Lexxx0806/data-structures-project/README.md

 🚧 Current Status (as of Nov 17)

-Front-End: 90% complete.
-The UI is built and works perfectly in "Slow Mode."
+Front-End: 95% complete.
+The UI (v4) has a map, sidebar, and image gallery.

 Back-End: 25% complete.
-The server runs, but the quadtree.py logic is empty.
+The server runs, but the data is simple (dots only) and quadtree.py logic is empty.

 Integration: The two parts are NOT connected yet.